Tony Leung Chiu-wai: Film career

 In an interview with Senses of Cinema in 2001, Leung said that he had no plans to make a Hollywood debut, but would consider it for the right project.
 He said, "I have many more choices on the character I can play (in Hong Kong).
 The role for Asian actors and actresses is very restrictive in Hollywood movies."
 Actors such as Chow Yun-fat and Jet Li had then made their own debuts in the 1990s.
 In 2005, he signed with an American agent with the intention to appear in a Hollywood film.
 Producer Kevin Feige announced at the 2019 San Diego Comic-Con that Leung will join the Marvel Cinematic Universe as the villain in Shang-Chi and the Legend of the Ten Rings, marking his Hollywood debut.
 Leung's character Wenwu is a composite character of Fu Manchu and the Mandarin.
 The movie was released in 2021 and his performance was universally praised.

 Leung also had a successful Cantopop and Mandarin pop singing career in the 1990s, which he abandoned to focus on acting.
 He still occasionally sings for his films; the theme song of Infernal Affairs which he performed with Andy Lau is one of the Top 10 Song of 2003 and won the 22nd Hong Kong Film Awards' Best Original Film Song.

 During the promotion of the film Hero, some commentators in Hong Kong alleged that Leung expressed the view that the Tiananmen Square demonstration crackdown was necessary to maintain stability.
 Leung made a single comment in response that he may have been misquoted and his statement taken out of context.

 Leung speaks Cantonese, English and Mandarin.
 Lust, Caution (2007) is the first film where he used his own voice in a Mandarin-speaking role (his dialogue in Hero is dubbed) and Shang-Chi and the Legend of the Ten Rings (2021) is his first English-speaking role, despite being fluent in the language.

 In 2023, Leung starred in the World War II spy thriller Hidden Blade, directed by Cheng Er, and the crime drama The Goldfinger, along with Andy Lau.
 The Goldfinger is the duo's first collaboration since Infernal Affairs III in 2003.
 He also made a cameo appearance in the music video for NewJeans's "Cool With You".

+Preview screening of Silent Friend in the presence of Tony Leung Chiu-wai, at the Cinéma Capitole (Swiss Film Archive, 2026).

-Next, Leung plans to make his first European film, Silent Friend, with Hungarian filmmaker Ildikó Enyedi.
+After making his first European film, Silent Friend, with Hungarian filmmaker Ildikó Enyedi, Leung plans to make a return to television after almost 40 years, with a miniseries currently in production.